chrispl57/epochhead/README.md

 - **Uploader can’t find my SavedVariables folder**
   Point it to your **client’s actual install path** (private clients often live outside `Program Files`).

-- **Large or slow uploads**
-  That’s normal for first‑time uploads; subsequent uploads only send new data.

 - **Addon error or blocked action**
   Some client UIs block certain protected actions.
 These warnings don’t affect data capture and can be ignored unless they prevent normal gameplay.
 Please open an Issue with a screenshot if it’s disruptive.